Botley Road: Closure for station development

 In October 2022, Network Rail said that Botley Road was likely to be closed at the railway station for the whole of 2023.
 In December 2022, Network Rail said they were looking at how to reduce the impact of the work on the local community and that they did not need to start the full closure of Botley Road in January 2023.
 Under revised plans announced by Network Rail in March 2023, Botley Road is closed at the railway bridge from 11 April 2023 to allow utility services to divert their infrastructure under the bridge and undertake other enabling work.
 The road was due to reopen from October 2023 to spring 2024 before closing again for the bridge to be replaced.
 In September 2023, Network Rail said that, because of delays, it would remain closed until the work is completed in October 2024.
 However, in July 2024, further delays, blamed on the complex layout of utility pipes, meant that the road did not reopen in October.
 In January 2025, Network Rail announced a new target date of August 2026 for the reopening, two years after the original planned completion date.
+However, this was pushed back further to 20 September 2026 due to the discovery of minor gas leaks and the road finally reopened on that date.